joeyklee/GEOB472/workshops/01_shapes&code/README.md

 ![](assets/img/Unfolding-example-01.png)

-#### P5.js
+## P5.js
-I have to mention P5.js which is the javascript version of Processing not only because it is super cool, but because I, along with many others, believe the age of the web is here!
+I have to mention P5.js which is the javascript library inspired by Processing not only because it is super cool, but because I, along with many others, believe the age of the web is here!
 P5.js is a javascript library that takes the soul of Processing and implements it in javascript meaning that you can sketch with code using web technologies (html, css, & javascript).
 I would argue that the syntax is friendlier and is more flexible in terms of sharing your work.
 Besides the fact that the browser can crash if you send it a ton of data, P5.js may be an interesting way to move out of your desktop and onto the web.

 *NOTE: I decided not to teach P5.js since I thought introducing html, css, and javascript would be maybe too much for the first class.
 Please let me know if you have other thoughts!